 In this article, an attempt is made to provide an answer to the question; what is sensitivity analysis in a very simple and non technical manner.
 An all encompassing approach is taken to accommodate people of different understanding of the subject matter, so, if you are new to the field of accountancy and you wondering if you would grasp some concepts as quickly as you would like, don’t worry.
-Just sit back and enjoy this simplified article that explains the meaning of sensitivity analysis.

 Sensitivity analysis is a management accounting tool used by those at the top of organization to analyse scenarios.
 This process of gaining insight into likely outcome of events is commonly referred to as a what-if analysis.
 It is used to test the effect of critical and non critical variables on the overall profitability of a company.